 I have recently found that my collages are becoming more orderly and methodical - neatly arranged, strange objects fill the page like rows of paper microscope slides or specimens in a tiny cabinet of curiosity.
 My need to obsessively cut can sometimes outweigh the composition of the piece, so I am often left with piles of abandoned cuttings - lost bones, moths, fungi, feathers, coral, shells and butterfly wings.
 Eventually these too will find a place to reside......

 Katie McCann is an English collage artist currently living and working in Berkeley, California.
-Her art can be seen at Gearbox Gallery in Oakland CA and JCO's Art Haus in Los Gatos CA.

 If you have any questions about my art please contact me: firstname.lastname@example.org Follow me on Instagram